ArrowElectronics/aws-iot-device-sdk/README.md

 integrating a 2-way MQTT channel through Amazon AWS, DragonConnect reads/writes to Ubuntu file handlers allowing control of on-board IO.

-The getting started and source code for the project is at
-<a href="https://github.com/ArrowElectronics/aws-iot-dragonconnect-c" target="_blank">GitHub</a>.
+The <a href="https://github.com/ArrowElectronics/aws-iot-dragonconnect-c" target="_blank">quick getting started guide</a> and source code for the project is available at <a href="https://github.com/ArrowElectronics/aws-iot-dragonconnect-c" target="_blank">GitHub</a>.

-Documentation describing how to deploy and configure the DragonConnect project is available at
-<a href="https://arrowelectronics.github.io/aws-iot-dragonconnect-c/" target="_blank">DragonConnect Project Pages</a>
+If you'd like more detailed documentation about the steps involved in configuring and deploying the DragonConnect project, it is also available at the <a href="https://arrowelectronics.github.io/aws-iot-dragonconnect-c/" target="_blank">DragonConnect Project Pages</a> on GitHub.

 ### DragonPulse